Legend-of-Dragoon-Modding/Severed-Chains/README.md

 2. Clone this repository to your local computer using git
 3. Copy an ISO/bin of the first LoD disk into the `isos` directory and rename it to `1.iso`
 4. Open your local copy of this repository in your IDE (IntelliJ recommended)
-5. The gradle settings will attempt to configure the project and associate a separate "lod-core" repository with it.
+5. Gradle should automatically attempt to configure the project and download all dependencies.
+If it doesn't, expand the gradle tab and click refresh.
 This process should succeed; resolve any errors if it does not. (lack of command line git can cause issues here)
 6. run the project

 Note: Java 17 is required and both repositories use gradle.
 It is **strongly** recommended to run with assertions enabled.